|Nutrition Facts (per serving)|

 - As with any vodka martini, the vodka you choose is going to determine the overall quality of the drink.
-That said, there are some heavy flavors here so it is not entirely crucial that you pour the best vodka you have in stock.
+That said, there are some heavy flavors here so it is not crucial that you pour the best vodka you have in stock.
 There are some fantastic budget-friendly vodkas available, and you shouldn't hesitate to use one of them in this cocktail.